rukasakurai/rukasakurai.github.io/kubernetes.md

 ```

-### Sample AKS application (deployment from Azure Container Registry)
+### Deploying a sample image from your own Azure Container Registry (ACR) to AKS
-Do the below first, and use `crcontosovideo.azurecr.io/contoso-website` in deployment.yaml
+Do the below first, and use `crcontosovideo.azurecr.io/contoso-website` in deployment.yaml, and then run `kubectl apply -f ./deployment.yaml`
 ```
 export CONTAINER_REGISTRY=crContosoVideo